 The critical temperature points in your kitchen

-You MUST register these temperatures daily:
+You MUST record these temperatures daily:

 - Refrigerators: Between 0°C and 4°C